-Bench-top microscale XRF mapping (μ XRF) of major, minor, and trace elements by energy-dispersive spectroscopy permits geochemical characterization of samples at the micron to decimeter scale.
-X-ray focusing optics, rather than collimation, allow high spatial resolutions (ca. 15-25 μ m) with laboratory X-ray sources. μ XRF has been used for chemical imagining in diverse fields, including materials characterization, archaeology, and earth sciences (de Winter et al., 2017; Allwood et al., 2018; Katsuta et al., 2019; ?; de Winter and Claeys, 2017), and related instruments will be deployed on interplanetary spacecraft (Williford et al., 2018).
-Qualitative and semi-quantitative imaging and standardless analysis is rapid and versatile, but quantitative composition determination of carbonate rocks is challenging due to the X-ray-transparent carbonate matrix (de Winter et al., 2017).
+2019; Haschke et al., 2014; de Winter and Claevs, 2017), and related instruments will be deployed on interplanetary spacecraft (Williford et al., 2018).
+Qualitative and semiquantitative imaging and standard-less analysis is rapid and versatile, but quantitative composition determination of carbonate rocks is challenging due to the X-ray-transparent carbonate matrix (de Winter et al., 2017).
 As shown here, in some samples with high U concentrations, U abundance can be mapped with appropriate analytical conditions, such as incident radiation filtering, multiple beam dwell passes, acquisition under vacuum, and preparation of thick samples that permit excitation of all available U atoms through the sample depth.
-Data presented here was acquired using an M4 Tornado (Bruker) operating with a 30 W Rh x-ray tube excited at 50 kV and focused to a 17 μ m spot (1 σ of incident energy at Mo-K σ) on flat, polished, thick (> 2 mm) samples under 20 mbar vacuum.
+Data presented here was acquired using an M4 Tornado (Bruker) operating with a 30 W Rh X-ray tube excited at 50 kV and focused to a 17 μ m spot (1 σ of incident energy at Mo-K α) on flat, polished, and thick (> 2 mm) samples under 20 hPa vacuum.
 Fluorescence energy was detected with two 60 mm2 XFlash silicon drift detectors (Bruker), energy spectra were deconvolved with Bruker software, and total counts in each emission line region were exported for plotting and visualization using MATLAB (Mathworks).

-135 2 Case Studies
+2 Case studies

-We use three natural carbonates that have potential as LAcarb reference materials to illustrate imaging and spectroscopy techniques.
+We use three natural carbonates that have potential as Laser ablation U-Pb analyses of carbonate (LAcarb) reference materials to illustrate imaging and spectroscopy techniques.
 We also discuss what is known of the geology and geochemistry to provide context for other samples that might be dated.

-2.1 Late Permian Marine Cement- Permian Reef Complex
+2.1 Late Permian marine cement - Permian reef complex

 Roberts et al. (2017) offered WC-1 (Walnut Canyon) as a primary standard for LAcarb.
 This late Permian marine cement sample is reasonably homogeneous with high enough U/Pb and radiogenic enough Pb isotopes to make it a suitable reference material.
-A brief description of the field relationships and U-Pb characterization were presented in Roberts et al. (2017), but here we expand on this to offer additional insight into the reference material as well as to highlight characterization techniques that are relevant to any carbonate study.
+A brief description of the field relationships and U-Pb characterization were presented in Roberts et al. (2017), but here we expand on this to offer additional insight into the reference material and to highlight characterization techniques that are relevant to any carbonate study.
 Similar buildups and cements are described from important oil plays in Kazakhstan (Dickson and Kenter, 2014), and comparisons have been made to Precambrian marine aragonite cements (Grotzinger and Knoll, 1995).
-Cements of this type offer good potential for giving ages of penecontemporaneous marine diagenesis.
+Cements of this type offer good potential for providing the ages of penecontemporaneous marine diagenesis.

-The Permian Reef Complex, spectacularly exposed in the Guadalupe Mountains National Park of West Texas, stands in relief primarily due to the type of cements that make up WC-1.
+The Permian reef complex, spectacularly exposed in the Guadalupe Mountains of western Texas, stands in relief primarily due to the type of cements that make up WC-1.
 Neptunian dikes are found parallel to the reef track, filling fractures that resulted from tensional stresses as the reef built out into the Permian Basin (Hunt et al., 2003; Budd et al., 2013; Frost et al., 2013).
 Early marine cements in the reef and within these Neptunian dikes are primarily botryoidal aragonites and are typically a dark brown color.
-The dark brown color is from organic matter that is occluded in the carbonate such that when broken or sawn these cements smell like hydrocarbons (anecdotally this strong smell is a good criterion for selecting carbonates for dating).
-The cements have mostly been altered to calcite, though Chafetz et al. (2008) found original aragonite in similar cements from the same area.
-Calcite with the greatest alteration is light brown and has less favorable U/Pb (Jones et al., 1995).
-Petrograpically these cements preserve details of the original fibrous aragonite as inclusion trails.
-WC-1 (Walnut
+The dark brown color is from organic matter that is occluded in the carbonate, such that when broken or sawn these cements smell like hydrocarbons (anecdotally this strong smell is a good criterion for selecting carbonates for dating).
+The cements have